 To train a puppy, you and your family must be consistent in your approach to training your puppy.

-So, before you begin teaching your Cocker puppy to listen to you, you must decide which words you would like to use for this request.
+So, before you begin teaching your Cocker puppy to listen to you, you need to decide which words you and your family would like to use for this request.

-I use 'Watch Me', but you can choose whatever you like, for example, 'Listen' or ‘Listen to Me’, whatever floats your boat!
+I use 'Watch Me', but you can choose whatever you like, for example, 'Listen', 'Listen Up' or ‘Listen to Me’; whatever floats your boat!

 Once you have chosen a word or a phrase to get your puppy’s attention (your verbal instruction), you and other family members must use the same phrase otherwise the training will not work.

-It will only serve to confuse your puppy and you will be setting your dog up to fail!
+Using different phrases or words each time will only serve to confuse your puppy and you will be setting your Cocker Spaniel up to fail!

 Here's how: